Skip to main contentSkip to main navigationSkip to footer content

 Revised: 07/2000, 08/2014, 12/2020

-New or amended policy and procedure proposals may be initiated by submitting a request to the executive assistant in the Office of the President, who will apply one of the following three categories and review/approval processes:
+New or amended policy and procedure proposals may be initiated by submitting a request to the executive coordinator in the Office of the President, who will apply one of the following three categories and review/approval processes:

 Clerical Amendment

 A clerical amendment is defined as a change which does not change policy or related procedures but updates job titles, phone numbers, office locations, or other information to maintain correctness and clarity.
-Upon receipt of a clerical amendment request, the executive assistant drafts the amendment and submits it for written approval by the content owner.
-Upon receipt of such approval, the executive assistant amends the online policy manual.
+Upon receipt of a clerical amendment request, the executive coordinator drafts the amendment and submits it for written approval by the content owner.
+Upon receipt of such approval, the executive coordinator amends the online policy manual.

 Procedure Amendment

 A procedure amendment is defined as a change which adds, further defines, or changes procedure but does not change or affect the substance of the related policy.
-Upon receipt of a procedure amendment request, the executive assistant contacts the content owner, who assigns a responsible party to work with departmental constituents to review the proposed amendment, create an electronically marked draft of changes to original procedures, and draft a summary which describes and justifies the proposed amendment.
+Upon receipt of a procedure amendment request, the executive coordinator contacts the content owner, who assigns a responsible party to work with departmental constituents to review the proposed amendment, create an electronically marked draft of changes to original procedures, and draft a summary which describes and justifies the proposed amendment.
 These documents are submitted to the executive assistant, who may make additional changes to the draft, in cooperation with the responsible party, to ensure consistency within the manual.
 The final proposed amendment and summary are submitted to executive leadership for further review.
 The President’s Cabinet will approve, decline, make further changes, or request additional research.
 Once approved, the executive assistant amends the online policy manual and posts a summary of the amendment on the employee portal.

 Policy Amendment